Binary for Networking: Subnet Masks, CIDR, and IPs

 Tags: developer-tools, binary, networking

 Binary for Networking: Subnet Masks, CIDR, and IP Addresses Explained Every IP address, every subnet mask, every routing decision in a network is ultimately a binary operation.
 When a router decides whether to forward a packet to via the local interface or the default gateway, it's doing binary AND operations on 32-bit integers.
 Understanding the binary math behind IPv4 addressing makes subnetting intuitive rather than a memorization exercise.
-This article covers IP address binary representation, subnet masks, CIDR notation, and how to calculate network/broadcast addresses.
-Subnet Masks A subnet mask separates the network portion of an address from the host portion.
-It's a 32-bit value where all the network bits are 1 and all the host bits are 0.
-The critical rule: subnet masks must be a…
+This article covers IP address binary representation, subnet masks, CIDR notation, and how to calculate network/broadcast addresses. --- IPv4 Addresses in Binary An IPv4 address is a 32-bit integer, written as four decimal octets separated by dots.
+Each octet is one byte — a value from 0 to 255.
+Converting to binary is straightforward: each octet is…

 All articles · theproductguy.in